Non-Government Members

 Jake Emmert is the Dive Safety Officer at Moody Gardens.
 He oversees more than 2,000 dives annually for both in-house animal husbandry operations and scientific field expeditions.
 A number of these dives support the management, research and conservation goals of Texas Parks and Wildlife Department’s Artificial Reef Program, NOAA’s Flower Garden Banks National Marine Sanctuary, Florida Atlantic University - Harbor Branch Oceanographic Institute and Texas A&M University at Galveston.
 He is also involved in wildlife rehabilitation, field conservation, conservation education and habitat restoration efforts of Moody Gardens.

-Jake earned his bachelor’s in Marine Biology and a master’s in Marine Resources Management from Texas A&M University at Galveston, where he supported research projects in Florida, the Gulf of Mexico, and Yucatan Peninsula, Mexico.
-Jake is the president of Galveston Rotary, a diving instructor, and an avid outdoorsman.
+Jake earned his bachelor’s in Marine Biology and a master’s in Marine Resources Management from Texas A&M University at Galveston, where he supported research projects in Florida, the Gulf, and Yucatan Peninsula, Mexico.
+Jake is the president of Galveston Rotary, a diving instructor, and an avid outdoors man.

 Joanie Steinhaus